vilicvane/turning/README.md

 - `login` -> `logout`

-And with different `maxDepth` and `maxRepeat` options, the test case generated could look like:

-- `login` -> `logout` -> `login` -> `logout`

-By introducing more states and transformations, plentiful test cases could be generated without your spending time struggling thinking of different compositions.
-And the generated test cases would easily cover some edge cases you would never want to write by hand.
+By introducing more states and transitions, plentiful test cases could be generated without your spending time struggling thinking of different compositions.

-Also, as the test cases are automatically generated based on options, we can use smaller depth and repeat options for local development and CI for commits, and use greater depth and repeat options for daily or release builds.
+Turning currently uses a tricky algorithm to search for available test cases.
+It tries to find possible combinations of test cases that cover all the states and transitions, while keep the number of test cases reasonable.

 ## Installation